DEFENCE LIVES MATTER

 Discrimination | Bullying & Harassment | Unacceptable Behaviour | Sexual Abuse | Maladministration | Defective Administration

-BE A PART OF HISTORICALLY IMPORTANT REFORM TO THE ADF WORKPLACE
+HISTORICALLY IMPORTANT REFORM TO THE ADF WORKPLACE

-WHY DO WE NEED REFORMS?
+WHY WE CALLED FOR REFORMS?

 Reforms to the Redress of Grievance and Defence inquiry processes are urgently needed.
 Currently they are seriously flawed, and often result in significant professional employment failures that create mental trauma and reputational harm to serving ADF members.